"Chaplaincy makes such a huge difference to us students"

 Chaplaincy at Roehampton is a friendly and welcoming community which offers students and staff opportunities to:

 Each Chaplaincy Centre has a cosy lounge area available to all members of the university, where you can relax away from work, stress, and meet up with friends.
 You can also enjoy chaplaincy hospitality with a mug of Fairtrade tea or coffee.
-We organise social events, Fairtrade Lunches, games, and film nights, plus lots more.
+We organise social events, lunches, games, and film nights, plus lots more.

 We encourage all members of the university to take an active role in our local and global community.
 We offer opportunities to get involved with Fairtrade, green initiatives and volunteering.